navmarwaha/packer-examples/parallel-builds/README.md

  - You need to install [Packer](https://www.packer.io/intro/getting-started/install.html) on your local machine.
  - You need to add your AWS Access Key & Secret Key to the variables file ```vars/variable.json```.
  - You need to add the Subnet ID in the tempate itself.
-Packer launches instances in this Subnet to bundle the AMI
+Packer launches instances in this Subnet to bundle the AMI.

 ## Build

-Run the following command to trigger the build
+Run the following command to trigger the build.

 	$ packer build -var-file=vars/variables.json -var 'img_version=1.0' aws_multiple_images.json
 ## Note